Dabomstew/universal-pokemon-randomizer/.github/ISSUE_TEMPLATE/need-help.md

  - Randomizer Version:

 **If your problem is that you can't start the randomizer:**
+- If there is a `launcher-log.txt` created when you try to start the launcher, please attach it to this issue as an attached file.
-Open a terminal window (if you're not sure how, google your operating system + "terminal window").
+- Open a terminal window (if you're not sure how, google your operating system + "terminal window").
 Type in `java -version` and press Enter.
 Please include a screenshot of what you get: